 For the purpose of presenting consolidated financial statements, the assets and liabilities of MSA are expressed in Canadian Dollars using exchange rates prevailing at the end of the reporting period.
 Income and expense items are translated at the average exchange rates for the period, unless exchange rates fluctuated significantly during that period, in which case the exchange rates at the dates of the transactions are used.
 Exchange differences arising, if any, are recognized in other comprehensive loss and reported as currency translation reserve in shareholders' equity.
 The cumulative amount of the exchange differences recognized in other comprehensive income and accumulated as currency translation reserve in shareholders' equity shall be reclassified from equity to profit or loss upon disposal of MSA when a gain or loss on disposal is recognized.
-During the year ended December 31, 2014, the Company had exchange differences related to its mineral properties of \$829,685 that was included in other comprehensive income.
-As at December 31, 2014, \$3,182,360 of the total Currency Translation Reserve is a result of cumulative exchange differences related to the Company's mineral properties.
+During the year ended December 31, 2015, the Company had exchange differences related to its mineral properties of \$2,041,474 (2014 - \$829,685) that was included in other comprehensive income.
+As at December 31, 2015, \$5,223,834 (2014 - \$3,182,360) of the total Currency Translation Reserve is a result of cumulative exchange differences related to the translation of the mineral properties of MSA.